kdoore/1335GitBook/pshape_-_svg_objects.md

 			s.vertex(-47, -15);
 			s.vertex(-14, -20);
 			s.endShape(CLOSE);
+			}// end constructor

+        void display(){
+             shape(s, 0,0);  //display at origin
         }
-		}
+		}  //end Star Class

 The code above is taken directly from the Processing `PShape` Tutorial, except that we've made the Star class a child class of the Drop class.

-Because the Star class inherits from the Drop class, we don't need to explicitly declare most of the instance variables.
+Because the Star class inherits from the abstract Pattern class, we don't need to explicitly declare most of the instance variables.
 However, notice that in the first line of code in the constructor that we're calling ``super()``, this is the Drop class default constructor.